Vardot/varbase-docs/requirements/extending-varbase/creating-a-sub-profile-from-varbase/varbase-sub-profile-basic-project-template.md

 Download it from:
 https://bitbucket.org/Vardot/varbase-subprofile-basic-project

-Which it's much like [varbase-project](https://github.com/Vardot/varbase-project) template, but targeted to your sub profile.
+Which it is much like [varbase-project](https://github.com/Vardot/varbase-project) template, but targeted to your sub profile.